Missouri Sports Betting: Best MO Sportsbooks for Launch Day

 The Independent's journalism is supported by our readers.
 If you click links to other sites on this page, we will earn commission.

-Compare the best sportsbooks available in the Show-Me State as Missouri sports betting goes live on December 1
+Compare the best sportsbooks available in the Show-Me State as Missouri sports betting goes live today

 Missouri sports betting is live with bettors in the Show-Me State now able to place legal sports wagers at various online sportsbooks and retail locations.

-The Gateway to the West opened its doors to legalised sports betting on December 1, a little over a year after Amendment 2 was successfully approved by voters.
+The Gateway to the West opened its doors to legalized sports betting on December 1, a little over a year after Amendment 2 was successfully approved by voters.

 Eight sportsbooks have been granted licenses to operate in Missouri with DraftKings, Circa, Bet365, BetMGM, Caesars Sportsbook, theScore Bet, Fanatics Sportsbook and FanDuel all open for business.